A Centralized Mechanism to Make Predictions Based on Data From Multiple WSNs: Evaluation

 \subsection{Results}

-To show better the benefits of the developed solution, we represent the collected results together with two baseline scenarios that did not use collaboration.
-In the first scenario, the nodes always produced less measurements and the opposite in the other one.
-Thus, by using them, we can show the lowest and the highest energy consumption values possible.
-An important remark is that these two scenarios always have $p = 0$, since either they did not save any energy (the highest consumption plan case) or their accuracy of detecting \highDelta{}s was zero (the lowest consumption plan case).
-Therefore, these plans can be considered as references and give some idea about how much our solution was able to exploit the trade-off between the two extremes.
+The plots in Figure~\ref{fig:results} show the obtained results, where it is possible to see how much our solution was able to exploit the trade-off between the energy consumption and the quality of the measurements.
+To show better its benefits, we included two baseline scenarios that did not use collaboration: the first one saved the maximum energy possible by transmitting less measurements; the second did not save energy and always used the plan that transmits more measurements.
+An important remark is that both scenarios have $p_{(\alpha)} = 0$ for any $\alpha$, because either they did not save any energy (the highest consumption plan case) or their accuracy of detecting \highDelta{}s was zero (the lowest consumption plan case).

-The plots in Figure~\ref{fig:results} show the obtained results, which are split into three groups, according to the \threshold{} set for each case (\threshold[70], \threshold[60] and \threshold[50]).
+The results are split into three groups, according to the \threshold{} set for each case (\threshold[70], \threshold[60] and \threshold[50]).
 Each bar represents an average for the $24$ days of the validation dataset.
-Observing the data, we can see that the correlation between temperature and relative humidity values is closer to $-1$ when we consider only the highest \ourDelta{}s.
-So, we assume that there are other factors that may influence the small variations in the relative humidity.
+Observing the data, we can see that the correlation between temperature and relative humidity values is closer to $-1$ when we consider only the highest \ourDelta{}s, i.e., \threshold[70].
+Therefore, we assume that there are other factors that may influence the small variations in the relative humidity, such as the presence of persons close to the sensors.
 This explains why the percentage of \highDelta{}s correctly predicted is lower when the system tries to track a higher number of changes (\threshold[50]).